Getting started with Airtable Interface Designer

 • Visualizations - Click the cogwheel icon to change the layout visualization.
 You can also enable more than one visualization per interface page by clicking the eye icon.
 When multiple visualizations are enabled, they will appear as a dropdown for end users to choose from on the interface page.

-• Elements - Filter elements allow end users to filter records on the layout page using interactive tabs or dropdowns.
+Elements - Filter elements allow end users to filter records on the layout page using predefined tabs or interactive dropdowns.
 Only one of these options can be used per interface page.

-1. Tabs- This option allows interface builders to configure and name tabs that act as pre-defined filters on the interface page.
-Click the cogwheel to add/delete a previously configured tab to use or click the blue button on the canvas next to the "All records" to configure a new tab.
+• Tabs- This option allows interface builders to configure and name tabs that act as predefined filters on the interface page.
+Click the cogwheel to add/delete a previously configured tab to use or click the blue + button on the canvas next to the "All records" to configure a new tab.

-1. Additionally, any lookup, rollup, or formula fields that format their results in a way that matches any of these types.
+• Additionally, any lookup, rollup, or formula fields that format their results in a way that matches any of these field types are supported.

 Step 4: Configure user actions